-An associate CSS pension arising from the split of a member's benefit which is in the payment phase (i.e. the splitting of a pension) is payable with effect from the operative time.
+An associate PSS standard pension arising from the split of a member's benefit which is in the payment phase (ie the split of a pension) is payable with effect from the operative time (Division 2 of Part 3 of PSS Rules under the Superannuation Act 1990).

-The commencement date of the CSS pension will generally be the first available pension payday after the operative time provided CSC has received all the information necessary to commence payment.
-CSS pensions are paid fortnightly although this may vary to accommodate public holidays, especially around Christmas and New Year.
+The commencement date of the PSS pension will generally be the first available pension payday after the operative time provided CSC has received all the information necessary to commence payment.
+PSS pensions are paid fortnightly although this may vary to accommodate public holidays, especially around Christmas and New Year.